sonipapa/Interactive-Lab-Hub/Lab 1/README.md

 **Please indicate anyone you collaborated with on this Lab.**
 Be generous in acknowledging their contributions!
 And also recognizing any other influences (e.g. from YouTube, Github, Twitter) that informed your design.

+I was in the breakout room with Yimeng Sun, Wenqing Tang, Renzhi Hu, and Panda Xu for part 1 of this lab.
+They all gave me insightful advice on my initial plan and their feedbacks were summarized in Part A.

 # Staging Interaction, Part 2

 This describes the second week's work for this lab activity.